discourse-lab/RSTmulti/README.md

 -output_file
 ```

 ## More information and citation

 More information on the files can be found in our paper.
-If you use any of the data please cite this paper:
+If you use any of the data please cite our paper:

-...
+Freya Hewett and Manfred Stede.
+Disagreements in analyses of rhetorical text structure: A new dataset and first analyses.
+In Proceedings of the 19th Linguistic Annotation Workshop (LAW) at ACL.
+Vienna, 2025. (to appear).